dariodip/rfd-discovery/README.md

 Options:
- - *`-v`* : display version number;
+ - *`-v`* : display the version number;
  - *`-s <sep>`*: the separation char used in your CSV file.
 If you don't provide this, rfd-discovery tries to infer it for you;
- - *`-h`*: Indicate that CSV file has the header row.
+ - *`-h`*: Indicates that the CSV file has the header row.
 If you don't provide this, rdf-discovery tries to infer it for you.
  - *`-r <rhs_index>`*: is the column number of the RHS attribute.
 It must be a valid integer.
-You can avoid to specify it only if you don't specify LHS attributes (we'll find RFDs using each attribute as RHS and the remaining as LHS);
+You can avoid specifying it only if you don't specify LHS attributes (it will find RFDs using each attribute as RHS and the remaining as LHS);
- - *`-l <lhs_index_1, lhs_index_2, ...,lhs_index_k>`*: column index of LHS' attributes indexes separated by commas (e.g. *1,2,3*).
-You can avoid to  specify them: <br> if you don't specify RHS' attribute index we'll find RFDs using each attribute as RHS and the remaining as LHS; <br>
+ - *`-l <lhs_index_1, lhs_index_2, ...,lhs_index_k>`*: column indexex of LHS attributes separated by commas
+ (e.g. *1,2,3*).
+You can avoid specifying them: <br> if you don't specify the index for RHS attribute it will find RFDs using each attribute as RHS and the remaining as LHS; <br>
-  if you specify a valid RHS index we'll assume your LHS as the remaining attributes;
+  if you specify a valid RHS index it will assume your LHS as the remaining attributes;
  - *`-i <index_col>`*: the column which contains the primary key of the dataset.
-Specifying it, this will not calculate as distance. **NOTE: index column should contains unique values**;
+Specifying it, the program will not calculate distance on it. **NOTE: index column should contain unique values**;
  - *`-d <datetime columns>`*: a list of columns, separated by commas, which values are in datetime format;
   Specifying this, rfd-discovery can depict distance between two date in time format (e.g. ms, sec, min);
  - *`--semantic`*: use semantic distance on Wordnet for string;